Blooming Beauties: How to Grow Gorgeous Spring Bulbs in Pots!

 Though daffodils will tolerate being frozen for short periods of time, tulips, hyacinths, and most other bulbs usually will not.

-Pots and Container options for bulb planting
+Pots and Container Options for Bulbs

 Just about any type of container or pot will work as long as there are good drainage holes in the bottom and enough room for the bulbs.